-Methotrexate can affect how your kidneys work but only usually when it’s given in high doses.
+Methotrexate can affect how your kidneys work, but usually only when it’s given in high doses.
 You will have blood tests before and during treatment to check this.
-You’ll have extra fluids through a drip before and after chemotherapy.
+You will have extra fluids through a drip before and after chemotherapy.
 This is to protect your kidneys.

-Tell your nurse if there are any changes in how much urine you are producing.
+If there are any changes in how much urine you are producing, tell your nurse.
 You may be given sodium bicarbonate as a drip or as tablets during treatment.
 This is to reduce the risk of kidney problems.
 The nurses will also test your urine regularly.

-Your eyes may become watery and feel sore and may become more sensitive to light.
+Your eyes may become watery and feel sore.
+They may also become more sensitive to light.
 Your doctor can prescribe eye drops to help with this.
 If your eyes get red and inflamed (conjunctivitis), tell your doctor.
 This is because you may need antibiotic eye drops.
 Methotrexate may also cause blurry vision or eye pain.
 Always tell your doctor or nurse if you have eye pain or notice any change in your vision.

 Muscle and joint pain

-You may get pain in your joints or muscles for a few days after chemotherapy.
+You may get pain in your joints or muscles for a few days after having methotrexate.
 Tell your doctor if this happens so they can prescribe painkillers.
 Let them know if the pain does not get better.
 Try to get plenty of rest.
-Taking regular warm baths may help.
+Taking regular, warm baths may help.

 You may get pain or discomfort in your tummy (abdomen), feel bloated or have indigestion or wind.
 Your doctor can prescribe drugs to help improve these symptoms.
-Tell them if the pain doesn’t improve or gets worse.
+Tell them if the pain doesn’t improve, or if it gets worse.

 Changes in the way the liver works

 Methotrexate may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
-You will have blood tests to check how well your liver is working.
+You are very unlikely to notice any problems, but your doctor will take regular blood samples to check your liver is working properly.

 Methotrexate may cause headaches.
 If this happens, let your doctor or nurse know.
 They can give you painkillers.